 Can Weather Impact Liability in Car Crashes?

-Liability is based on determining negligence on the part of one or multiple drivers.
-Negligence would mean that a driver did not take reasonable steps to ensure safety in any given situation, such as driving through bad weather.
+Liability is determining who is responsible or at fault for an accident.
+You must prove negligence on the part of one or multiple drivers to say a driver is liable.
+Negligence in a car accident means a driver did not take reasonable steps to ensure safety in any given situation, such as driving during severe weather conditions.

-Driving Through Inclement Weather
+Driving Through Inclement Weather Conditions

 Other tips for safe driving through bad weather include:

-Leave earlier than usual
+- Leave earlier than usual.

-Leave more room between you and the car ahead
+- Leave more room between you and the car ahead.

-- Use your low beams in fog
+- Use your low beams in fog.